-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
-Dependencies: No dependencies.
-Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
-Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
-Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
-Application Note: This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
-And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.
+S3FT9MF/MT/MS SECURITY TARGET LITE Public FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the responding automatically such that the SFRs are always enforced. e TSF by Dependencies: No dependencies.
+Refinement: The TSF will implement appropriate mechanisms to continuously physical manipulation and physical probing.
+Due to the nature attacks (especially manipulation) the TSF can by no means detect at all of its elements.
+Therefore, permanent protection against these a required ensuring that security functional requirements are enforced "automatic response" means here (i) assuming that there might be a at any time and (ii) countermeasures are provided at any time. of these ttacks on ttacks is l.
+Hence, Application Note: This requirement is achieved by security feature as the Active shield removed and bypassed in order to perform physical intrusive atta TOE makes a reset or FIQ occurs to stops operation if a manipulation or physical probing attack is detected.
+And als Address/Data scrambling for bus and memory & Synthesizable p core make the reverse-engineering of the TOE layout unpractical. functionalities meet the security functional requirement of FPT Resistance to physical attack. cks.
+The physical so Static processor So these